VISTA Protein Clinical Trials

 The CA-170, VISTA, and PD-L1 phase I clinical trial is now complete.
 The trial was conducted in several locations, including San Francisco, California, and Denver, Colorado.[2]
 Even though this trial is no longer accepting participants, others will continue to open as the compound begins to show safety and efficacy.

 Patients with mesothelioma began treatment with the drug in January 2019.
-The purposes of the phase I trial are to determine the drug’s clinical effects, how it works, and if it is safe.
+The phase I trial’s purpose was to determine the drug’s clinical effects, how it works, and whether it is safe.
 Mesothelioma patients were given two levels of doses administered every day for two twenty-one-day cycles.

 How Can Mesothelioma Patients Get Involved in Clinical Trials?

-Clinical trials not only test for effectiveness but also test the safety of new therapies.
+Clinical trials test the effectiveness and safety of new therapies.
 When deciding to participate in any clinical trial, it is important to weigh the risk of side effects.
-It is also essential for patients to understand that the outcome of these therapies may not be what they hope.
+Patients must also understand that the outcome of these therapies may not be what they hope.

 CA-170 is such a new drug that there are no currently known common side effects.
 Animal and laboratory studies cleared it as safe enough for human clinical trials; however, this does not mean this drug will be proven safe for human patients.

-One clinical trial targeting VISTA is currently recruiting mesothelioma patients.
-Phase 1 Study of CI-8993 Anti-VISTA Antibody in Patients With Advanced Solid Tumor Malignancies will provide participants with a compound designed to target VISTA in order to evaluate the safety of the treatment.[4]
+One clinical trial targeting VISTA was recruiting mesothelioma patients but has now concluded.
+Phase 1 Study of CI-8993 Anti-VISTA Antibody in Patients With Advanced Solid Tumor Malignancies provided participants with a compound designed to target VISTA in order to evaluate the safety of the treatment.[5]

 If you are interested in learning more about any upcoming clinical trials, talk to your oncologist or other members of your medical team.
 Mesothelioma patients often qualify for trials because of the aggressive nature of this cancer and how difficult it is to treat.